BS 8484 Lone Worker Standard explained

 - Alarm Receiving Centres (Section 7)

-Under BS 8484, ARCs must meet stringent requirements in terms of physical building security, operational resilience (business continuity), and staff vetting and training.
+The 2016 version of the standard included stringent ARC requirements in terms of physical building security, operational resilience (business continuity), and staff vetting and training.
 However, to avoid duplication, the 2022 standard purely states that suppliers should conform to other relevant ARC standards including:

 - BS EN 50518 – European Standard for Alarm Receiving Centres